-However, the French government has been launching a huge campaign under the name “le gourmet bag“… so let’s see if it sticks.
+However, if the French seem to be using “le doggy bag”, the French government has been launching a huge campaign under the name “le gourmet bag“… so let’s see if the name sticks.

 The official name and slogan for the French doggy bag is “Gourmet bag : c’est si bon, je finis à la maison” which translate into “Gourmet bag: it’s so good, I’ll finish it at home!”

 If you enjoy learning French language and culture in context, check out French Today’s downloadable French audiobooks: French Today’s bilingual novels are recorded at different speeds and enunciation, and focus on today’s modern glided French pronunciation.

 - Le doggy bag, le gourmet bag, le take away bag = doggy bag